x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/policy-and-compliance/recoverable-items-folder/clean-up-deleted-items.md

     Set-Mailbox "Gurinder Singh" -RetentionHoldEnabled $false -RetainDeletedItemsFor 14 -RecoverableItemsQuota unlimited -UseDatabaseQuotaDefaults $true
     ```

-11. Enable the Managed Folder Assistant on the Mailbox server by running the following command:
+11. Configure the Microsoft Exchange Mailbox Assistants service to start automatically and start it on the Mailbox server by running the following command from a Command Prompt:

     ```PowerShell
-    net start MSExchangeMailboxAssistants
+    Set-Service MSExchangeMailboxAssistants -StartupType Automatic; Start-Service MSExchangeMailboxAssistants
     ```

 12. Enable client access to the mailbox by running the following command: